onnuridmc/ExelBid-RTB-Integration-Guide/ExelBid RTB Integration Guide.md

 This object describes an ad placement or impression being auctioned.

-(*)Either one of banner or native must is required.
+(*)Either one of banner, video or native must is required.

  Name              | Type    | Required, Default    | Description
 :------------------|:--------|:----------------|:-------------------------------------------------------------